Accessibility in Syncfusion Angular Components

 • Manual testing: This type of testing involves manually evaluating the Syncfusion Angular components.
 During manual accessibility testing, testers will ensure accessibility using the screen readers such as Narrator for Windows and Embedded VoiceOver for MAC.

 Syncfusion Angular components will keep improving when there is anything required.
-It also involves client feedback to make the component more accessible.
+It also involves client feedback to make the component more accessible, incorporating suggestions and real-world observations.

 Accessibility support for specific components